 History in short

-The true story of creation and existence of Pitalkhora is forgotten long ago.
+The true story of creation and existence of Pitalkhora has been forgotten long ago.

 It is guessed that the name of caves can be identified with "Petrigala" of Ptolemy’s and "Pitangalya" of "Mahamayuri", a Buddhist chronicle.